Building Resistance with Metal Construction: Withstanding Major Weather Events

 Director of Sustainability, Intertek

-Led by the formidable sustainability expert, Alan Scott, FAIA and LEED Fellow, this session is designed to provide attendees with a comprehensive understanding of how to integrate resilience into their building projects.
-With over 35 years of experience, Alan will offer the latest advancements in metal materials, including coatings, structural designs, and anchoring systems that enhance durability and performance under extreme conditions.
-He will also explore how building codes and regulations are evolving in response to the need for greater resilience, and how metal buildings can easily meet or exceed these new standards.
+Led by the formidable sustainability expert, Alan Scott, FAIA and LEED Fellow, this session was designed to provide you with a comprehensive understanding of how to integrate resilience into their building projects.
+With over 35 years of experience, Alan offered the latest advancements in metal materials, including coatings, structural designs, and anchoring systems that enhance durability and performance under extreme conditions.
+He also explored how building codes and regulations are evolving in response to the need for greater resilience, and how metal buildings can easily meet or exceed these new standards.
 While you can’t always predict the disasters that may come your way, you can prepare for them by making the right material choices.
 With metal, builders are not only investing in immediate protection but also in the long-term resilience of their structures.

 Investing in Resilience is Investing in the Future